What is emergency contraception?

 What are the possible side effects?

-Taking EC will not affect a pregnancy or harm a developing foetus.
+Taking the ECP will not affect a pregnancy or harm a developing foetus.

 When will I have my next period?

-For most women the next period will come at the normal time.
-A few may be early and up to 30% may be up to a week late.
+For most people the next period will come at the normal time.
+A few may be early and up to 20% may be up to a week late.

 Do I need a pregnancy test?

-If your period does not come within 3-4 weeks of taking EC do a pregnancy test.
-If you have any other concerns or would like to discuss ongoing contraception you should see your doctor or contact SHine SA’s Sexual Healthline for advice.
+If you have any other concerns or would like to discuss ongoing contraception you should see your doctor or contact SHINE SA’s Sexual Healthline for advice.